 We were told that most of the voodoo shops you see in the French Quarter are for tourists and kitschy.
 However, if you do want more of an authentic experience and learn more you can give Priestess Miriam a visit.

-If Voodoo gives you the creeps, continue onward to St. Roch Market for an array of tasty food stalls to choose from.
+If learning about Voodoo isn’t your thing, continue onward to St. Roch Market for an array of tasty food stalls to choose from.
 This famed food hall features different vendors offering up different types of cuisine from Cajun, Haitian, to even Mexican food.

-What’s great is that the food here is amazing and it’s much cheaper than anything you’ll find in the French Quarter.
+What’s great is that the food here is amazing and we found it to be more affordable than anything you’ll find in the French Quarter.
 Go with a friend and sample around the food hall.

 Don’t forget to check out the cocktail bar in here and try one of their Sazeracs.
 We were lucky enough to show up during happy hour and were able to grab one of the best cocktails we had during our time in the city for only $5.